Bengal1/ViT-vs-CNN/README.md

 **Food-101 → ViT**
 **Tiny ImageNet → ViT**

-The CNN is especially effective on the smaller and simpler classification tasks, while the ViT performs substantially better on Food-101 and Tiny ImageNet.
+More importantly, the experiments reveal contrasting training behavior across the datasets.
+On MNIST, the CNN reaches near-ceiling performance within only a few epochs, while the ViT converges much more gradually.
+On Food-101, the pattern
+reverses: the CNN plateaus relatively early while the ViT continues improving through substantially longer training.

-The strongest CNN result relative to the ViT appears on **CIFAR-10**, where the CNN is both more accurate and significantly smaller.
-The strongest ViT result appears on **Food-101**, where it exceeds the CNN by more than 39 percentage points despite using fewer parameters.
+The strongest CNN advantage appears on **CIFAR-10**, where it is both more accurate and significantly smaller.
+The strongest ViT advantage appears on **Food-101**, where it exceeds the CNN by **39.38 percentage points** despite using fewer parameters.

 These experiments illustrate the different strengths and inductive biases of the two architectures rather than establishing that one architecture is